erfan377/trustRank/README.md

 - coinmarket_dex (CoinMarketCap)
 - coinmarket_nft (CoinMarketCap)

+For comparison, download the corrosponding extension Crx files and run the `python scraping.py extension_check [Path to dataset]`

 for dappradar you need to clean the data after fetching them.
 Put the exported jsons in a folder and run the `dapp_clean` function like
 `python scraping.py dapp_clean [folder containing original jsons] [folder to export the clean jsons into]`